3DA: Assessing 3D-Printed Electrodes for Measuring Electrodermal Activity: Efficiency of 3D-Printed Electrode Shape on EDA Measurements

 \subsubsection{General Observations}

 We observed that the initial skin conductance values measured by all printed test electrodes were high and exhibited a decreasing trend in the first 20-30 seconds, following a decaying curve.
 Beyond 30-40 seconds, the Protopasta test electrode curves appeared to align with the corresponding reference curves, as evidenced by simultaneous peaks in both.
 In the context of the breathing task, we frequently identified two prominent peaks in the reference curves, consistent with expectations after each breath.
-These peaks were accompanied by additional higher-frequency fluctuations.
+Additional higher-frequency fluctuations accompanied these peaks.
 In many cases, the Protopasta curves mirror these major peaks.
 The oddball task curves displayed increased fluctuations, with peaks often appearing seconds after the marked oddball times, aligning with our anticipated orienting responses.
-These peaks were also evident in the first differences plots, although with more fluctuations.
+These peaks were also evident in the first differences plots, although with more fluctuations (see~\autoref{fig:sample_plot_mean_circular}).